Dip-Molded Medical Device Components

 KEP partners with its customers to deliver the prototypes, tooling, dipping processes and delivery solutions that meet their exacting specifications while minimizing start-up costs and meeting customer goals and timelines.

 Choose from our specialty line of latex and non-latex compounds at KEP for high-quality, durable dip-molded medical device components.
 Compounds include natural rubber latex, neoprene, and synthetic polyisoprene.
 These materials can all be sterilized, which is ideal for medical applications.
 Not sure which compound is best for your application?
-Natural rubber is ideal for applications that require excellent tear strength, high resistance to abrasion, and superior flexibility – however, natural rubber latex carries the protein that can cause an allergic reaction in individuals with latex allergies.
+Natural rubber is ideal for applications that require excellent tear strength, high resistance to abrasion, and superior flexibility – however, natural rubber latex carries proteins that can cause a Type I allergic reaction.

 If allergies are a concern, neoprene and synthetic polyisoprene might be a better fit for your medical device components.
 In addition to being non-allergenic, neoprene is resistant to flames, oil (moderate), weather, ozone cracking, abrasion, flex cracking, alkalis, and acids.
 Synthetic polyisoprene also offers superb durability, resistance, and flexibility.
 Check out our Dipped Material Comparison Chart to learn more about which compound is ideal for your application based on characteristics, tensile strength, thickness range and more.